-The general engineering courses include those required for the major in Petroleum Engineering and those recommended for the Engineering Binary Program.
-Specific requirements for the binary program vary with the intended major and are revised annually.
-The full list of preengineering courses for a specific major can be found on the website of the partner institution or by contacting Dr. Paul Daniell, advisor for the program.
+The general engineering courses include those required for the major in Petroleum Engineering and those recommended for the Engineering Dual-Degree Program.
+Specific requirements for the dual-degree program vary with the intended major and are revised annually.
+The full list of pre-engineering courses for a specific major can be found on the website of the partner institution or by contacting Dr. Paul Daniell, advisor for the program.